AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height.md

 ---
 title: Don't Use a Fixed Line Height
 description: In typography, the ideal line height for text depends on a variety of factors, including font size, line length, and font family.
+Don't apply a fixed line height to your content and call it a day.
 keywords: [line height, ideal line height, typography]
 categories: [css, sass, typography, a11y]
 thumbnail: thumbnail.jpg